 Saucony Cohesion TR 9 Review Facts

 The Saucony Cohesion TR 9 is a neutral trail running shoe.
 This shoe was designed to be comfortable while giving good traction and stability on off-road runs.
 It has a trail-specific rubber outsole with triangular lugs that give good traction and durability.
 The lightweight and durable IMEVA midsole foam cushions landings and bounces the foot back into the air.
 The raised arch helps support neutral runners and the memory foam gives the midsole a form-fitting fit.
 The heel has GRID technology to absorb shock during landings, as well as stabilize the foot and improve transitions.
-The upper has lightweight breathable mesh with synthetic textured rugged overlays for structure, durability, and protection against debris on trails.
+The upper has a lightweight breathable mesh with synthetic textured rugged overlays for structure, durability, and protection against debris on trails.
 If you’re a neutral runner looking for a daily running shoe that can go on or off road, the Cohesion TR 9 could be the shoe for you!

 The outsole is made of trail-specific rubber.
 It's thicker than the previous edition for better durability

 and protection against objects on the trail.
 It has triangular lugs that grip a variety of surfaces such as roads, trails and gravel, and also allow users to go uphill and downhill.
 It is very responsive and its grooves give it just the right amount of flexibility to be both comfortable and stable while going over technical terrain.

 The midsole is made of IMEVA foam on the bottom layer and memory foam as the top layer.
 The IMEVA foam is lightweight, responsive, and durable, cushioning landings and giving the user a springy step.
 The memory foam conforms to the shape of the foot as it cushions landings, giving a customized and supportive fit.
 The GRID technology in the heel absorbs shock to protect joints and improve transitions, and the raised area in the midfoot gives a nice amount of arch support for neutral runners